 Describe your aptitude for astronomical research and why you want to be part of a team of NITARP teachers.
 What educational or scientific strengths do you bring to the team?
 How will you integrate the NITARP experiences with your teaching?
 Are you able to function on a research team that may be under some pressure to meet deadlines?
-Do you have any ideas for research that can be conducted using Spitzer, IRSA, NED, and/or NStED?
+Do you have any ideas for research that can be conducted using Spitzer, IRSA, NED, and/or the NASA Exoplanet Archive?